-External validity of the cardiovascular health study
+External validity of the cardiovascular health study a comparison with the Medicare population

 BACKGROUND: The Cardiovascular Health Study (CHS), a population-based prospective cohort study, has been used to identify major risk factors associated with cardiovascular disease and stroke in the elderly.